daeb2222/Analyzing-River-Thames-Water-Levels/README.md

 Summary: Creation of a dictionary named solution encapsulating the key findings, including high and low tide statistics and the ratios of very high and very low tide days.

-Visualization: Determination of hypothesis with the resulten exmination of data and plot it to confirm.
+Visualization: Determination of hypothesis with the resulting examination of data and plot it to confirm.